Alice Gray: Early life and education

 Alice E. Gray was born on June 7, 1914.
 Her mother came from a farming family and her father was an engineer.
 She was interested by insects as a child.
 Her mother, when asked by Alice to keep insects she had caught, agreed under the condition that Alice learn what they ate by dinnertime, leading her to become an amateur entomologist at a young age.
-While still in high school she knew she wanted to work at the American Museum of Natural History, and called its Insects and Spiders Department to ask about employment.
+While still in high school, she knew she wanted to work at the American Museum of Natural History, and called its Insects and Spiders Department to ask about employment.
 Based on the advice she received from then-chairman, Frank E. Lutz, she applied to and attended Cornell University, studying biology and entomology, and training in scientific illustration.

 American Museum of Natural History

 Upon graduating from Cornell in 1937, she started work with the museum and remained there until she retired.
 She proved to be a skilled illustrator, modeler, and writer, and engaged in a range of public relations and communications activities.
 She wrote for museum publications, constructed many of the department's displays, built large models, and illustrated entomology handouts still used as of 2016.

 One of her projects was the creation of large-scale models of insects that she called "model monsters".
 She explained her modeling process and purpose in a lengthy article in Mechanix Illustrated in 1945.
 The first such model she created took six months to produce, taking pains to ensure its accuracy.
 "A well-made model is both a text and treasure ...
 Of the hundreds of people who daily pass these models in the museum, many never see them.
 Others take one glance and gulp and run.
-There are some, however, who look, see and remember that it is for them that all museum modelling is done."
+There are some, however, who look, see and remember that it is for them that all museum modeling is done."
 She cited a flea as one example of her work: "A flea made large enough to serve six at dinner by the lens of the microscope, stands revealed as most admirably streamlined and thus enabled to slip unimpeded between hairs."

 She continued her own education while employed at the museum, earning a Master of Science in Education from Teachers College in 1949.
 As Scientific Assistant in the Department of Entomology, Gray was the primary educator and communicator on the subject of insects.
-In addition to working inside the museum, she brought insects and spiders out to New York public schools, presenting in classrooms and eventually earning the nickname "Bug Lady" through her outreach efforts.
+In addition to working inside the museum, she was the director of the New York Entomological Society's Junior Division and brought insects and spiders out to New York public schools, presenting in classrooms and eventually earning the nickname "Bug Lady" through her outreach efforts.
 She appeared with her insects on television in the 1960s and 1970s, including an episode of The Tonight Show.